 The earthquake and tsunamis that precipitated the Fukushima nuclear event were devastating for the people of Japan.
-While this event was only one aspect of a much larger national disaster, it had a huge impact on the international nuclear industry.
-It made all nuclear operators and regulators review their operations, planning and preparations to prevent similar "beyond design basis" events from occurring at their facilities.
+While this event was only one aspect of a much larger national disaster, it had a huge impact on the

 Chairman Jake Epp congratulates OPG Charity Campaign volunteers for their successful fundraising efforts in 2011.

-44The Board believes it is essential to maintain OPG's long-term financial sustainability in order to continue its economic contribution to the people of Ontario and be Ontario's low-cost generator of choice.33
+"The Board believes it is essential to maintain OPG's long-term financial sustainability in order to continue its economic contribution to the people of Ontario and be Ontario's low-cost generator of choice."

-Jake Epp, Chairman of the Board
+▶ Jake Epp, Chairman of the Board